sha-red/pandora/README.md

   pan.do/ra is known to work with Ubuntu 16.04, but other distributions might also work.

-  The instructions below are for Ubuntu16.04.
+  The instructions below are for Ubuntu 16.04.
-  All commans given expect that you are root.
+  All command given expect that you are root.

   To run pan.do/ra you need to install and setup:

     python 3.5
     postgres
     nginx (or apache2)
-    additinal video packages
+    additional video packages

 ## Installing required packages